 - Display a certain document type in a custom way instead of in the default editor

 - Use an external API to control how documents are structured in the studio (for example setting up a newsroom where different “modes” of the studios can be pushed remotely and in real-time)

-This codesnippet shows you an example of how to set up a structure for just a form and a custom preview in the Studio.
-Notice the methods being added onto each other.
+This code snippet shows you an example of how to set up a structure for just a form and a custom preview in the Studio.
+Notice the methods being added to each other.

 import S from '@sanity/desk-tool/structure-builder' import ConfigPreview from './ConfigPreview' export default () => S.document() .schemaType('config') .documentId('globalConfig') .views([ S.view.form(), S.view.component(ConfigPreview) ])

-Throughout the Structure builder documentation there will be references to “collapsible panes”.
-Panes are the parts within the Desk tool that have a title, and the space where you'll find the lists of document types, documents, a form, or other custom components.
-If you make the window narrover, add more panes in the viewport, or click the title area, they will fold down to make more space within the window.
-This gives authors a quick way to focus on the right things, as well as keeping a visual trail of where they are in the different hiearchies.
+Throughout the Structure builder documentation, there will be references to “collapsible panes”.
+Panes are the parts within the Desk tool that have a title and the space where you'll find the lists of document types, documents, a form, or other custom components.
+If you make the window narrower, add more panes in the viewport, or click the title area, they will fold down to make more space within the window.
+This gives authors a quick way to focus on the right things, as well as keeping a visual trail of where they are in the different hierarchies.